CADLabs/ethereum-economic-model/README.md

 ### Model Assumptions

 The model implements the official Ethereum Specification wherever possible, but rests on a few default validator-level assumptions detailed in the [ASSUMPTIONS.md](ASSUMPTIONS.md) document.

+### Mathematical Model Specification

+The [Mathematical Model Specification](TODO: ADD LINK) document articulates the relevant system dynamics as a state-space representation, the mathematical modelling paradigm underlying the cadCAD simulation library.
+It can be understood as a minimum viable formalism necessary to enable solid cadCAD modeling.

+### Differential Model Specification

+The [Differential Model Specification](TODO: ADD LINK) document contains the model's differential specification and a link to the respective LucidChart cadCAD Canvas.
+It visualizes the model's overall structure across System States, System Inputs, System Parameters, State Update Logic and System Metrics.

 ## Environment Setup